Logic-Link-Bot/docs/Site/welcome.md

 ---

 # Welcome
-[Logic Link](https://logic-link-bot.github.io) is a discord bot that was created to conviently transform normally time consuming tasks with the use of simple and straightforward commands on Discord.
+[Logic Link](https://logic-link-bot.github.io) is a Discord bot that was created to conviently transform normally time consuming tasks with the use of simple and straightforward commands on Discord.

 ---